 To avoid your hair from becoming poofy after you straighten it, it’s important that you understand your hair’s porosity.

-For instance, if you have low porosity hair then you could be experiencing protein overload, which means you will benefit from adding more moisturizing products to your hair routine and avoiding protein treatments.
+If you have low porosity hair then you could be experiencing protein overload, which means you will benefit from adding more moisturizing products to your hair routine and avoiding protein treatments.

 For a moisturizing protein-free conditioner, try Faith in Nature Natural Jojoba Conditioner.